Welcome to Year 6

 English

-This half term, we will be focusing on both narrative and non-narrative writing based on the book 'Beasts from the Deep'.
-Maths In Maths this half term, we will be exploring ratio, algebra and decimals. |
+This half term, we will be focusing on both narrative and non-narrative writing based on the book 'The boy who made everyone laugh' Maths In Maths this half term, we will be exploring postion, direction and shape.
+As well as, revising key areas ready for our SATS tests |

-| ||||||||
+| ||||||||||||

 Important InformationHOMEWORK Homework will be given out on a Friday and is due in the following Wednesday.
-PE KITS We will be doing PE every Wednesday and Thursday.
+PE KITS We will be doing PE every Wednesday..
 Children should make sure their PE stays in school for the whole half term.
 READING Please make sure you are reading for at least 20 minutes a day.
 Make sure you get your reading record signed by an adult at home each time too.
 Reading records are checked regularly.
 Every time you record your reading you are awarded a dojo.
 Will you achieve bronze, silver and gold this year?
 SATs InformationIn Year 6, all pupils in England take the Key Stage 2 SATs in May.
 These are national curriculum tests in English and Mathematics that help assess your child’s learning at the end of primary school.
 The tests are marked externally, and teacher assessments are used for writing and Science.

 2026 KS2 SATs Dates & Test Schedule The statutory KS2 SATs for 2026 will take place in the week commencing Monday 11th May 2026.
 Here is the timetable for each test: Monday 11th May 2026